 Most buses have a general luggage restriction of two suitcases for each passenger, weighing 25 kg at most.
 Travelers can also carry hand luggage and store it in the overhead compartments.
 For those with bikes and wheelchairs, foldable ones are acceptable.
 People with disabilities that use unfoldable wheelchairs should confirm the availability of wheelchair space onboard before booking.

-When departing from Porto, you have various bus station options to start your route from including Porto, Campo 24 de Agosto, Porto, Parque das Camélias Terminal rodoviário and Porto, Boavista-casa da Música.
-When arriving in Lisbon, you can end your journey in bus stations like Lisbon, Gare Rodoviaria Sete Rios, Lisbon, Av.
-João XXI / Pç.
-Londres and Lisbon, Rossio.
+When taking a bus from Porto, you have a couple of bus stations you can depart from including Porto, Campo 24 de Agosto, Porto, Parque das Camélias Terminal rodoviário and Porto.
+When you arrive in Lisbon, your bus can arrive in bus stations including Lisbon, Gare Rodoviaria Sete Rios, Lisbon, Praça Dom Pedro IV (Rossio) and Lisboa, Praça Dom Pedro IV (Rossio).

-Omio customers book a bus from Porto - Campanha to Lisbon, Gare Rodoviaria Sete Rios most frequently for this route.
+Omio customers traveling this route book their buses from Porto - Campanha to Lisbon, Gare Rodoviaria Sete Rios.

-Passengers board their bus most frequently from Porto - Campanha and travel around 1 mile (s) / 2 km from the city center to this bus station.
+Passengers booking this trip most frequently board their buses from Porto - Campanha and need to travel around 1.5 miles (2.4 km) from the city center to get to this bus station.

-Passengers traveling this route most often arrive at Lisbon, Gare Rodoviaria Sete Rios and need to travel approximately 2 mile (s) / 3 km from the bus station to the city center in Lisbon.
+Passengers arriving in Lisbon most often arrive at Lisbon, Gare Rodoviaria Sete Rios and need to travel around 3.5 miles (5.6 km) from this bus station to the city center.